Our research team consists of several physicians, clinical psychologists, (bio)engineers, a nurse/case manager, and an office manager.

 Additional information can be obtained through this website.

 Frédéric Amant, MD, PhD (°1967), received his medical degree from the University of Leuven (KU Leuven), Belgium in 1992, completed his specialty training as an obstetrician/gynecologist in 1998, and his subspecialty training in gynecologic oncology in 2000.
-He is professor at the KU Leuven, Belgium and heads the scientific section of this specialty.
+He is professor at the KU Leuven in Belgium and at the University of Amsterdam (AMC-UvA) in the Netherlands.

 Frédéric Amant, M.D., Ph.D.